ResearchObject/ro-crate/docs/1.2-DRAFT/profiles.md

 ### Declaring an entity's metadata profile

 Occassionally it may be beneficial to declare that the _metadata_ of a single data or contextual entity is following a particular profile.
-This is different from above, because such a profile applies to its representation within the RO-Crate Metadata file, not its stored representation on disk.
+This is different from above, because such a profile applies to its representation within the RO-Crate Metadata file, not its representation as bytes on disk or the web.

-For instance, [workflows](workflows.md) are defined in their own `encodingFormat` and `programmingLanguage` depending on the engine that can execute it.
+For instance, [workflows](workflows.md) are defined in their own `encodingFormat` with a `programmingLanguage` depending on the engine that can execute it.
 But an RO-Crate _description_ of that workflow can separately follow the [Bioschemas ComputationalWorkflow profile](https://bioschemas.org/profiles/ComputationalWorkflow/), which can be indicated with `sdConformsTo`:

 ```json
 {